The Six Million Dollar Man: Theme music

 The opening and closing credits of the Wine, Women & War and The Solid Gold Kidnapping telefilms used a theme song written by Glen A. Larson, and sung by Dusty Springfield, backed by Ron "Escalade" Piscina.
 This song was also used in the initial promotion of the series.

 However, when the weekly series began, the song was replaced by an instrumental theme by Oliver Nelson.
 The first regular episode, "Population: Zero", introduced a new element to the opening sequence: a voiceover by Oscar Goldman stating the rationale behind creating a bionic man.
-The first season narration was shorter than that used in the second and subsequent seasons.
+The first season narration and opening credits arrangement of Nelson's theme were shorter than that used in the second and subsequent seasons.

 Steve Austin's bionics

 To maintain the show's plausibility, producer Kenneth Johnson set very specific limits on Steve Austin's abilities.
 He elaborated, "When you're dealing with the area of fantasy, if you say, 'Well, they're bionic so they can do whatever they want,' then it gets out of hand, so you've got to have really, really tight rules.
 [Steve and Jaime] can jump up two stories but not three.
 They can jump down three stories but not four."